MGC Challenge

 14. Provide incentives and/or educational resources for property owners to decrease and/or disconnect impervious surfaces.

-15. Implement a municipal green infrastructure project.
+15. Implement a municipal/county green infrastructure project.

 Managing for Fluctuating Shoreline Water Levels